lomorcsaszlo/3minigame/README.md

 **In this game the goal is to click more targets in 10 seconds.**
 The circles randomly apperaing in the screen for 10 seconds, in this time, we ought to shoot them as fast as possible.
 If we are unable to shoot them the clock will run out.
 On the leaderboard our name will appear as soon as we finish the first game.
+**Controls:**
+- **Mouse Click**: Click on the circles to score points!

 # 🔴⚪🟢Αρκαδία🟢⚪🔴

 Üdvözlünk az **Αρκαδία** világában!
-Az **Αρκαδία** célja, hogy újraéldd a 80-as éveket retro stílusú játékokkal.
+A weboldal fő ötlete egy retro stílusú weboldal létrehozása szórakoztató játékokkal.

 ## A Játékokról